 It is the obligation of parents and the responsibility of students to see that reasonable and proper dress and appearance be maintained at all times in school and at school activities.
 Clothing shall not create or hold the probability of creating a disruption in the classroom order or school order.
-When a student's style of dress or appearance presents a clear and present danger to the students' health and safety, causes an interference with school work, or creates a classroom or school distraction, he/she will be asked to correct the condition, will be confined to a designated area, and/or be issued a consequence.
+When a student's style of dress or appearance presents a clear and present danger to the students' health and safety, causes an interference with schoolwork, or creates a classroom or school distraction, he/she will be asked to correct the condition, will be confined to a designated area, and/or be issued a consequence.
 Time spent out of class for a dress code violation will be considered an unexcused absence.
 The following dress requirements have been established by the Brown County Board of Education:

-- 1) Shorts and Yoga Pants: Shorts are acceptable attire and can be worn to school if they are an acceptable length (fingertip length).
-Yoga pants/spandex/tights/legging can be worn only if they are worn under something (ex. shorts) or if a shirt or dress is worn over them and is acceptable length (fingertip length). - 2) Clothing which promotes or mentions alcohol, tobacco, drugs or drug paraphernalia may not be worn to school.
-Clothing shall be free from sexually provocative or obscene reference, writing or graphics, conveyed either expressly or implied.
+- 1) Shorts: Shorts are acceptable attire and can be worn to school if they are an acceptable length (fingertip length). - 2) Clothing which promotes or mentions alcohol, tobacco, drugs or drug paraphernalia may not be worn to school.
+Clothing shall be free from sexually provocative or obscene reference, writingor graphics, conveyed either expressly or implied.
 This determination shall be at the discretion of individual staff members and/or administration. - 3) Appropriate footwear must be worn at all times. - 4) Jeans that show underwear or buttocks are not permitted. - 5) No midriffs, strapless shirts, or tube tops are allowed.
 Halter tops and spaghetti-strap tops are not allowed.
 Tank tops with adequate undercover are acceptable.
 Racerback shirts may be worn if bra straps are not visible.
-Male students may wear tank tops only if the arm holes are of a normal size. - 6) Clothing with holes, rips and tears so as to be sexually revealing or provocative are not permitted. - 7) Jackets or coats may not be worn and book bags may not be carried into the classroom unless approved by administration.
-The aforementioned items are to remain in the lockers until dismissal time. - 8) Hats or other head coverings and sunglasses (unless prescribed by a physician) are not to be worn in the school building before or during school hours or carried in the classroom or hallways between classes and are to remain in the lockers until dismissal time.
-Students will be given onewarning by staff members on a hat/head covering violation.
+Students may wear tank tops only if the arm holes are of a normal size. - 6) Clothing with holes, rips and tears so as to be sexually revealing or provocative are not permitted. - 7) Jackets or coats may not be worn and book bags may not be carried into the classroom unless approved by administration.
+The aforementioned items are to remain in the lockers until dismissal time. - 8) Hats or other head coverings and sunglasses (unless prescribed by a physician) are not to be wornin the school building before or during school hours or carried in the classroom or hallways betweenclasses and are to remain in the lockers until dismissal time.
+Students will be given one warning by staff members on a hat/head covering violation.
 A second incident will result in the confiscation and detainment of the item for retrieval by parent.
 Subsequent violations will result in additional discipline. - 9) Accessories that present a potential safety factor for the wearer or others, or that could damage furniture or property, are not acceptable at school.
 Examples of these are chains on wallets, spiked necklaces, spiked bracelets, hair picks, boots with cleats, etc. - 10) Students enrolled in the Enrichment Program will be expected to adhere to the additional dress code requirements outlined by their instructor.
 If there is any question about dress and appearance, the principal or her designee will make the final decision.
 Students may be required to change into an appropriate clothing item if available or may be allowed to cover the item with another item of clothing.
 Parents may be called.
 Students will not be allowed to attend classes or activities until appropriate clothing is worn.
 Special rules regarding clothing and wearing of hair may be required by teachers in shops, laboratories, physical education and art class, etc. to protect the safety of the student.